 Public Health England (PHE) conducts national IPD surveillance in England and Wales as described previously.6 Invasive pneumococcal isolates are electronically reported by hospital laboratories to PHE and routinely linked – using personal identifiers common to both datasets – with isolates submitted to the PHE Reference Laboratory for confirmation and serotyping.
 Electronic reports are actively followed-up to ensure sample referral to the reference laboratory; improved automatic linkage and de-duplication processes were implemented in 2015.
 For serotyping, isolates were grown overnight in Todd Hewitt broth at 35°C with 5% CO2, harvested by centrifugation at 453 g for 30 min, then re-suspended in a small residual volume of broth and subjected to slide agglutination tests with standard antisera (Statens Serum Institut, Copenhagen, Denmark.7

-PCV coverage in the UK has remained consistently high, with 94% receiving their primary immunisations by 12 months and 92% receiving their 12-month booster by 24 months of age.8 A single dose of the 23-valent plain polysaccharide vaccine (PPV23) is offered to adults and children aged ≥2 years who are at increased risk of IPD,9 as well as older adults aged ≥65 years.10 IPD was defined as S. pneumoniae isolated from a normally sterile site.
+PCV coverage in the UK has remained consistently high, with 94% receiving their primary immunisations by 12 months and 92% receiving their 12-month booster by 24 months of age.8 A single dose of PPV23 is offered to adults and children aged ≥2 years who are at increased risk of IPD,9 as well as older adults aged ≥65 years.10 IPD was defined as S. pneumoniae isolated from a normally sterile site.
 Repeat samples within 30 days from the same individual were regarded as part of the same episode.
 Non-culture pneumococcal PCR-testing is rarely performed by local hospital laboratories, is usually restricted to CSF and pleural fluid samples, and does not provide serotype.
 Because of this, PCR-confirmed cases (accounting for <4% of total IPD cases annually) were excluded from trends analyses.

 Data analysis